New York Jets head coach Robert Saleh tries to hug...

 Rodgers’ regression

-Rodgers is not the same quarterback.
+Rodgers is not the same quarterback he once was.
 The mobility is gone.
 He’s not throwing the ball down the field.
 He’s missing receivers often.
-Age and last year’s torn Achilles have taken its toll on Rodgers, who will be 41 in less than two weeks.
+Age and last year’s Achilles tear have taken its toll on Rodgers, who will be 41 in less than two weeks.

-A major Jets’ error, though, was believing that Rodgers could cover for whatever issues they had, from protection to coaching to play calling.
-Maybe a young, healthy Rodgers would have.
+A major Jets error, though, was believing that Rodgers could cover for whatever issues they had, from protection to coaching to play-calling.
+Maybe a young, healthy Rodgers could have, but not this version.

 Moreover, the Jets gave Rodgers too much power from the beginning.
 They hired his favorite coach (Nathaniel Hackett) and signed two close friends (Allen Lazard and Randall Cobb) last season.
 The Packers 2.0 failed miserably.

-Things might have gone differently if Rodgers didn’t get hurt and was the Rodgers of old instead of an old Rodgers.
+Things might have gone differently if Rodgers hadn’t gotten hurt and was the Rodgers of old instead of an old Rodgers.

 Roster mismanagement